MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-alerts.md

     * Priority
     * Resolution state
     * Alert age
-    * Alert source (applicable for Operations Manager 2022)
+    * Alert source (applicable for Operations Manager 2022 and later)

     Data matching the defined criteria will only be displayed in the widget.